Kotak Assured Savings Plan

 A plan that offers long term savings and insurance in one premium.

-Kahlil Gibran, a Lebanese writer, had once quoted, “Forgetfulness is a form of freedom”.
-While we believe this quote is a good fit in many scenarios in our lives, it may work the other way round when it comes to life insurance plans.
-When you purchase term insurance it is important that you pay the term policy premium on time.
-In this article, we will take a look at the various repercussions if you are not able to pay your term insurance premium.
+Kahlil Gibran, a Lebanese writer, once said, “Forgetfulness is a form of freedom”.
+While we believe this quote is a good fit in many scenarios in our lives, it may work the other way around regarding life insurance plans.
+You must pay the term policy premium on time when you purchase term insurance.
+In this article, we will look at the various repercussions if you cannot pay your term insurance premium payment term.

-However, in India, as per the rules and regulations set by the Insurance Regulatory and Development Authority of India (IRDAI), all life insurance policies are subjected to a grace period typical of 30 days from the due date of premium payment.
-It is understandable that the policyholder may not always be able to pay premiums on time.
+However, in India, as per the rules and regulations set by the Insurance Regulatory and Development Authority of India (IRDAI), all life insurance policies are subjected to a grace period typical of 30 days from the due date of the premium payment term.
+Understandably, the policyholder may not always be able to pay premiums on time.
 Hence, insurance companies offer a grace period on insurance policies.

 The policy will still be in force during the grace period.
-If anything happens to the insured person during the grace period, the nominee would be eligible for death benefits.
-However, once the grace period ends, the policy lapses and the nominee shall not receive any death benefit.
+Therefore, if anything happens to the insured person during the grace period, the nominee would be eligible for death benefits.
+However, once the grace period ends, the policy lapses, and the nominee shall not receive any death benefit.

 If we get a return on our investment, our joy knows no bounds.
-This is human nature and it has led to a confusion between a term insurance policy and a moneyback insurance plan.
+But unfortunately, this is human nature, leading to confusion between a term insurance policy and a money-back insurance plan.

-If your term insurance plan has lapsed due to some financial reason, insurance companies offer you an option to renew your policy.
-You may be needed to do a medical check-up again and/or pay a penalty amount.
+If your term insurance plan has lapsed due to financial reasons, insurance companies offer you an option to renew your policy.
+You may be needed to do a medical check-up again and pay a penalty amount.

-It is advisable not to delay your policy reinstatement, as the more you delay, the more penalty interest would grow.
-If you revive your policy within six months, the restoration process is simple.
+It is advisable not to delay your policy reinstatement, as the more you wait, the more penalty interest will grow.
+However, restoration is simple if you revive your policy within six months.

 We must understand that the premiums for term plans increase with our age.
 It would be enticing to abandon your old policy and purchase a new one but consider the following example.

-Ramesh has purchased a term insurance plan at age 28, for which he pays ₹8000/annum and has coverage till age 70.
-Due to a financial emergency, he could pay a premium for only two years.
-At age 30, he now buys a new term plan where the premium amount is ₹10,000/annum.
-In that case, Ramesh would have to pay ₹2000 extra for the new policy each year as he failed to pay the premium for his earlier policy, which would sum up to a huge amount in the long run.
+Ramesh purchased a term insurance plan at age 28, for which he pays ₹8000/annum and has coverage till age 70.
+However, he could produce a premium for only two years due to a financial emergency.
+So, at age 30, he now buys a new term plan where the premium payment term is ₹10,000/annum.
+In that case, Ramesh would have to pay ₹2000 extra for the new policy each year as he failed to pay the premium for his earlier policy, which would sum up to a considerable amount in the long run.

-Hence, it is advisable that you try your best to revive your old policy first, which would charge you less.
-If reinstating old policy is difficult, you can consider purchasing a new one.
+Hence, you should try your best to revive your old policy, which would charge you less.
+However, if reinstating the old approach is difficult, you can consider purchasing a new one.

-Few primary reasons for failure to pay premiums are that individuals find the premium charges too high and the insurance renewal process extremely complicated.
-You can consider online purchasing term insurance from Kotak Life – the Kotak e-Term Plan, which, apart from offering cost-efficient term plans, offers multiple other benefits such as:
+A few primary reasons for failure to pay premiums are that individuals find the premium charges too high and the insurance renewal process extremely complicated.
+Instead, you can consider online purchasing term insurance from Kotak Life – the Kotak e-Term Plan, which, apart from offering cost-efficient term plans, offers multiple other benefits such as:

 Without term insurance, your family becomes financially vulnerable in your absence.
-To ensure a stress-free life for yourself and your loved ones, invest in a term insurance plan today.
+Invest in a term insurance plan today to ensure a stress-free life for yourself and your loved ones.